klknight23/compiler-CS2480/README.txt

-Krysta Knight
+Krysta Knight - 12/13/16
-Compilers 12/13/16
+Compilers
+CS 4280
 Final Project

-P1: Table Driven Scanner is in ScannerIn.java
-P3/P4: Local
+This project takes .fs16 code and compiles it into .asm code.

+Project was ran and compiled in a unix environment.

+-------How to run--------
 Will take input from the keyboard if invoked as: comp

-otherwise:
+Otherwise: comp filename

+------------Files------------
+comp.java : main executable
+ScannerIn.java : Reads in file and creates tokens Parser.java : takes tokens from scanner and parses them checking for static semantics codeGenjava : takes tokens from scanner and outputs .asm code SS.java : stack support support.java : general supporting functions
+Token.java : token class
+Node.java : node class

+project.fs16 : input file
-comp file
+out.asm : output file

-will take imput from file.